The moment I saw the Knog Milkman bike lock, I knew this was going to be one of those brilliant finds that solves an annoying problem.

 When I’m on the school run or just on a day out I tend to head out without a lock.
 Occasionally I get caught out; when called into the school office or when we spot a nice tea shop we want to go into!

-I wouldn’t rely on it to protect bikes in a high risk area, or for a long period of time, but when I just need to secure the bike quickly to deter an opportunist thief, it’s just the ticket.
+I certainly wouldn’t rely on it to protect bikes in a high risk area, or for a long period of time, but when I just need to secure the bike quickly in our relatively safe neighbourhood to deter an opportunist thief, it’s just the ticket.

 How does the Knog Milkman bike lock work?